ENVIRONMENTAL GROUPS: Northwoods Land Trust; Price County Lakes Association; Price County Waterways Association;

 GREAT suggestion, Andy!
 We have implemented this suggestion and will continue this practice for all future Festivals!

-From Mazomanie, in Dane County this past spring, to Wausau, in Marathon County, this coming October, the Wisconsin Grassroots Festival is ON THE MOVE!
+From Mazomanie, in Dane County this past spring, to Wausau, in Marathon County, this October, Grassroots Festivals ARE ON THE MOVE!

-On Saturday October 7th, from 8 AM - 5 PM, Progressives from North Central Wisconsin will join with those from elsewhere in the state to network, listen to a variety of speakers, and participate in workshops on topics including environment, organizing, and others of mutual interest!
-Check back here as more details are available!
-We will break for lunch from local food carts (with music provided indoors!)
+On Saturday October 7th, from 8 AM - 5 PM, Progressives from North Central Wisconsin joined with those from elsewhere in the state to network, listen to a variety of speakers, and participate in workshops on topics including environment, organizing, and others of mutual interest!

 ========================== About us: